Single-phase electric power

-In electrical engineering, single-phase electric power (abbreviated 1φ) is the distribution of alternating current electric power using a system in which all the voltages of the supply vary in unison.
-Single-phase distribution is used when loads are mostly lighting and heating, with few large electric motors.
-A single-phase supply connected to an alternating current electric motor does not produce a rotating magnetic field; single-phase motors need additional circuits for starting (capacitor start motor), and such motors are uncommon above 10 kW in rating.
+Single-phase electric power (abbreviated 1φ) is the simplest form of alternating current (AC) power used to supply electricity.
+In a single-phase system, all the voltages vary together in unison, creating a single alternating waveform.
+This type of power is widely used for homes, small businesses, and other applications where the main needs are for lighting, heating, and small appliances.

-Because the voltage of a single phase system reaches a peak value twice in each cycle, the instantaneous power is not constant.
+Unlike three-phase systems, single-phase power does not naturally produce a rotating magnetic field, so motors designed for it require extra components to start and generally have lower power ratings (rarely above 10 kW).
+Because the voltage peaks twice during each cycle, the instantaneous power delivered is not constant, which can make it less efficient for running large machinery.

-Standard frequencies of single-phase power systems are either 50 or 60 Hz.
-Special single-phase traction power networks may operate at 16.67 Hz or other frequencies to power electric railways.
+Most of the world’s single-phase systems operate at a standard frequency of either 50 or 60 Hz.
+Some specialized systems, such as traction power networks for electric railways, may use other frequencies such as 16.67 Hz.

 History

 Single phase power transmission took many years to develop.
 The earliest developments were based on the early alternator inventions of 19th century Parisian scientist Hippolyte Pixii, which were later expanded upon by Lord Kelvin and others in the 1880s.
 The first full AC power system, based on single phase alternating current, was created by William Stanley with financial support from Westinghouse in 1886.
 In 1897, experiments began for single phase power transmission.